-The user defines their own home page.
-A home page is defined for the user groups that the user belongs to.
+- The user defines their own home page. - A home page is defined for the user groups that the user belongs to.

 For more information about setting a home page, see Manage the home page for a user or group (on page 157).

-Modifiable Field workaround.rdp.console.w2k3 Field Description Used as a workaround for a Windows TM 2003 limitation.
+Used as a workaround for a WindowsTM 2003 limitation.
 A remote control session cannot capture the display if a remote desktop session has taken place or is taking place on the target.
-Possible Values 0, 1 or 2 Value Definition When a Remote Desktop user uses the /admin or /console option to start a Remote Desktop session with a WindowsTM Server 2003 system and an Remote Control user starts a remote control session before, during or after the Remote Desktop session, remote control is unable to capture the display.
+0, 1 or 2 When a Remote Desktop user uses the /admin or /console option to start a Remote Desktop session with a WindowsTM Server 2003 system and an Remote Control user starts a remote control session before, during or after the Remote Desktop session, remote control is unable to capture the display.
 The result is that a gray screen is displayed in the controller.
 This issue is a limitation in WindowsTM Server 2003.
 Therefore, this property provides a workaround that will reset the WindowsTM session either after each Remote Desktop session ends, or before an Remote Control session starts, depending on the value selected.
 0 The workaround is disabled.
 This value is the default value.
 1 Reset the session automatically when a remote control session is started.
-Image: the controller user that the session is being re- set and it might take a few minutes.
+Note: The WindowsTM sessions take a couple of minutes to initialize and a blank desktop is displayed on the controller until the initialization is complete.
+A message is displayed to inform the controller user that the session is being reset and it might take a few minutes.